Hyperprolactinaemia: Treatment

-Treatment for hyperprolactinemia is usually dependent upon its cause, ranging from hypothyroidism, drug-induced hyperprolactinemia, hypothalamic disease, idiopathic hyperprolactinemia, macroprolactin, or prolactinoma.
-Therefore, in order to provide the proper management of hyperprolactinemia, the pathological form and physiological increase in prolactin levels are differentiated, and the correct cause of hyperprolactinemia must be identified before treatment.
+The treatment for hyperprolactinemia is usually dependent upon its cause.
+There are many underlying factor that can cause hyperprolactinemia, some of them are hypothyroidism (disorder in which thyroid glands has a reduced thyroid hormone production), drug-induced hyperprolactinemia (such as antidepressant medication, antihypertensive medication and medication that can promotes bowel motility), hypothalamic disease(disorder caused by damage in the hypothalamus), idiopathic hyperprolactinemia (no recognized cause are present since there is no pituitary or central nervous disease present), macroprolactin (complex form of prolactin in the blood), or prolactinoma (non-cancerous tumor in the pituitary gland).
+Because there are so many underlying factors, to provide the proper management of hyperprolactinemia, the pathological form and physiological increase in prolactin levels are differentiated, and the correct cause of hyperprolactinemia must be identified before treatment.
+There are two types of functional hyperprolactinemia: symptomatic and asymptomatic.
 For functional asymptomatic hyperprolactinemia, the treatment of choice is removing the associated cause, including antipsychotic therapy.
-However, prolactin levels should be drawn and monitored both prior to any discontinuation or changes to therapy, and afterwards.
-With symptomatic hyperprolactinemia, stopping antipsychotic drugs for a short trial period are not recommended due to the risk of exacerbation or relapse of symptoms.
-Options for treatment include decreasing the dose of antipsychotics, adding aripiprazole as an adjunctive therapy, and switching antipsychotics as a last resort.
-In pharmacologic hyperprolactinemia, the concerning drug can be switched to another treatment or discontinued entirely.
-Vitex agnus-castus extract may be tried in cases of mild hyperprolactinemia.
-No treatment is required in asymptomatic macroprolactin and instead, serial prolactin measurements and pituitary imaging is monitored in a regular follow-up appointments.
+However, prolactin levels should be drawn and monitored both before any discontinuation or changes to therapy and afterwards.
+In contrast to functional asymptomatic hyperprolactinemia, the treatment for functional symptomatic hyperprolactinemia is different since stopping antipsychotic drugs for a short trial period is not recommended due to the risk of exacerbation or relapse of symptoms.
+A systematic review and meta-analysis have shown that options for the treatment of hyperprolactinemia in people with psychotic disorder include decreasing the dose of antipsychotics, adding aripiprazole as an adjunctive therapy, and switching antipsychotics as a last resort.
+On the other hand, the treatment of hyperprolactinemia in children and adolescents with antipsychotic medications has been studied to provide guidelines, as these medications may adversely affect child growth and development.
+Results have shown that aripiprazole significantly decreases prolactin levels compared to other medications such as olanzapine and risperidone, which result in increased prolactin levels.
+Pharmacologic hyperprolactinemia, the concerning drug can be switched to another treatment or discontinued entirely.
+No treatment is required in asymptomatic macroprolactin and instead, serial prolactin measurements and pituitary imaging are monitored in regular follow-up appointments.